hansialice/hansialice.github.io/_posts/2019-08-19-PostDocOpportunity.md

 Please contact Hansi Singh (hansingh@uvic.ca) and Philip Rasch (philip.rasch@pnnl.gov) with questions.

-***Interested applicants should submit a cover letter, up-to-date CV, and contact information for three professional references to Hansi Singh (hansingh@uvic.ca) by October 15, 2019.***
+***Interested applicants should submit a cover letter, one-page statement of research interests, up-to-date CV, and contact information for three professional references to Hansi Singh (hansingh@uvic.ca) by October 15, 2019.***